MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-file-access-policies.md

 This article describes how to implement the recommended identity and device access policies to protect SharePoint Online and OneDrive for Business.
 This guidance builds on the [Common identity and device access policies](identity-access-policies.md).

 These recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
-You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the [recommended security policies and configurations introduction](microsoft-365-policies-configurations.md).
+You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the [the overview](microsoft-365-policies-configurations.md).

 In addtion to implementing this guidance, be sure to configure SharePoint sites with the right amount of protection, including ensuring permissions for sensitive and highly regulated content are appropriate.
 For more information on creating sites for baseline, sensitive, and highly regulated protection, see [Secure SharePoint Online sites and files](https://docs.microsoft.com/en-us/office365/enterprise/secure-sharepoint-online-sites-and-files).